GlizzyChief/SillyTavern-1.8.4-fix/README.md

 ## Windows
-For using on Windows, simply make sure to install firefox and geckodriver.
+For using on Windows, simply make sure to install chromium and chromedriver.
-Then, download the project either as .zip or using git (same as above) Afterwards, simply run start.bat
+Then, download the project either as .zip or using git (same as above) Afterwards, open `src/poe-client.js` with Notepad, move to the 37th line and replace `/usr/bin/chromium` with the path to your chromium.exe and simply run start.bat!

 ## Other OSes